 It's also impractical to shift solely to air freight when ocean rates soar.
 There's a finite amount of airfreight capacity, especially as the uncertainty over new COVID variants emerges.
 But that issue overlooks another problem—why are ocean shipments more susceptible to errors?

 The answer to that question rests with the age of freight management itself.
-Ocean shippers have usually relied on a small pool of carriers, and there has been a significant disconnect between container visibility and access.
+Ocean shippers have usually relied on a small pool of carriers, and there has been a significant disconnect between container tracking and visibility and access.
 As a result, shippers have experienced trouble finding other liners available to move ocean shipments.
 Problems become further evident as OTR GRIs take effect.
 Still, such limitations and changes meant shippers had to pay whatever a carrier charges or risk freight refusal.
 But that's beginning to change through digital capabilities.

 In recent months, new digital freight marketplaces, such as FreightMango, have arisen to provide a load-matching service in ocean container management.
 Rather than relying on antiquated container tracking, digital freight marketplaces in ocean transport make it easier to know your expected costs and keep those costs in check.
 That's the first step toward making meaningful improvements in ocean freight cost reductions.
 The next comes from the use of auditing and data to track performance.